Home » Symptoms » Dog Symptoms A-Z » Pacing on Hind Limbs

 -

 Can stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. this behavior in my dog?
 Yes, stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or anxiety can lead to altered behaviors in dogs, including pacing on hind limbs.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or anxiety can lead to Behavioral changes in dogs, including pacing on hind limbs.

 -